Analytical Comparison · 2026

 💻 Digital Nomads

 Da Nang is one of Southeast Asia's top digital nomad cities for good reason: fast and reliable fibre internet across the city, 20+ co-working spaces, a large English-speaking expat community, international supermarkets, excellent café culture in An Thuong, monthly accommodation from $400–700 for a furnished apartment, and direct international flights.
-Hoi An is charming but built for tourists, not long-stay workers — internet speeds are inconsistent, co-working options are limited, and the tourist economy inflates everyday costs.
+Hoi An is built for tourists, not long-stay workers: internet speeds are inconsistent, co-working options are limited, and the tourist economy inflates everyday costs.

 🎭 Culture Seekers